 Pipeline + deal risk

-A pipeline deal risk dashboard is a visual representation of the various risks associated with pipeline deals that allow CROs to assess the risks involved in each deal, prioritize deals based on their risk level, and take appropriate measures to mitigate them.
+A pipeline deal risk dashboard is a visual representation of the various risks associated with pipeline deals.
+It allows CROs to assess the risks involved in each deal, prioritize deals based on their risk level, and take appropriate measures to mitigate them.
 Typically, these dashboards include the following:

 This provides an overview of the current pipeline deals, including the deal value, stage, and potential risks associated with the deal.